garevna/form-data-api/README.md

 ### Description

-This API is intended for training purposes as a complement to the project
+This API is intended for training purposes as a complement to the project:

 [![](https://cdn.glitch.com/a4e0a9fd-ea7b-47cf-b52a-48fd6359c559%2Fjs-ico.png)](https://js-lessons.glitch.me/)